LaurentVeyssier/Udacity-Predict-Customer-Churn-with-Clean-Code/README.md

     - pytest.ini
     - conftest.py

+![./data/folder.jpg]

 ## Running Files
-- Execute the project under python 3.8 with the appropriate python packages
+- The project should be executed with python 3.8 and the appropriate python packages
-- Required libraries are provided in the requirements.txt file
+- The required packages are provided in the requirements.txt file
-- To run the project, execute churn_library.py script from the folder structure -`python churn_library.py`
+- To run the project, execute the script `python churn_library.py` from the project folder
-- The project can also be executed using the jupyter notebook
+- Alternatively, the project can be executed using the jupyter notebook for a step-by-step approach
-- The project file was tested using pytest python package
+- The project script `churn_library.py` was tested using pytest python package
-    - To run the tests, type `pytest` from the main project folder in the command line
+    - To run the unit tests, simply type `pytest` from the main project folder in the command line
     - Project functions will be automatically tested with log file generated in the logs folder

+## Classification performance

+Random Forest achieves the best performance on the test set:
+![./images/results/Random Forest_Confusion_Matrix.png]

+The influence of each feature on the prediction to churn can be visualized using SHAP module:
+![./images/results/summary_shap.png]